Communities in Schools and PCO

 The PCO Alternative Christmas Market will be held after worship, 11:30 – 1:00, on December 8 in Fellowship Hall.
 Find a gift for your loved ones or dear friends and also benefit those who need a gift the most.
 Spread a little Christmas Cheer!
 The following organizations will be represented:

 Advent House Ministries offers weekend shelter and food; outreach to children who come to weekend shelter, including educational assistance; assistance with literacy skills, GED program; two shelter homes for men, one shelter home for women who are victims of domestic abuse, ...

-The Annual CROP Walk is scheduled for Sunday, October 8 from 2:00-5:30 p.m. at the STEM Academy, 2600 Hampden Drive in Lansing.
+The Annual CROP Walk is scheduled for Sunday, October 13 from 2:00-5:00 p.m., starting and ending at Grace United Methodist Church at 1900 Boston Boulevard in Lansing.
+The route is 6.2 miles (10K).
 Members are encouraged to walk, rock, or support those who do through donations and prayer.
 In addition to raising funds to alleviate hunger, the walk itself draws attention to the problems of hunger and income inequality.

 The money gathered by walkers will be used to combat hunger in Lansing, the U. S., and the world.
-In Lansing, one-fourth of the funds go to agencies such as Advent House, the Haslett Community Food Pantry, and the Garden ...
+In Lansing, one-fourth of the funds go to agencies ...

 Free Movie Night: September 16, 7pm, Studio C in Okemos Entre Nos (not rated, suitable for wide variety of audiences.)

 Entre Nos is inspired by a true story of an immigrant family in The United States.
 Mariana left her impoverished hometown in Bogota, Colombia with her two young children, Gabriel and Andrea, and headed to the USA to be reunited with her husband.
 It is a timely story of tragedy, courage, and resiliency.
 Sponsored by the Mission Committee as a PeaceQuest activity.
 All are welcome.